gBuilder: A Scalable Knowledge Graph Construction System for Unstructured Corpus: Task Dispatching

 \subsubsection{Cloud Computing Pricing Model.}

 The pricing model determines the monetary cost of gBuilder as a cloud-based system, which would significantly impact task scheduling designing \cite{portella2019statistical}. \emph{G4 instance}\footnote{\url{https://aws.amazon.com/ec2/instance-types/g4/}} in Amazon Elastic Compute Cloud (AWS EC2) is the industry’s most cost-effective GPU instance for machine learning inference and graphics-intensive applications among EC2 product family \cite{khan2022exploration}, therefore we take g4dn (Nvidia GPU series) as an example to investigate the quotation of GPU cloud instances in the pay-as-you-go (on demand) pricing manner.

-We take the number of CPU cores and GPU cards as parameters and hypothesize that they are combined in a linear relation \cite{bukh1992art}.
-The price can be expressed as \Equation \ref{equ:price}.
+We take the number of CPU cores and GPU cards as parameters and hypothesize that they are combined in a linear relation \cite{bukh1992art}, the price can be expressed as: